mvolkmann/blog/src/web-dev-tips.md

 }
 ```

-The precedence order of these rules happens to be
+The precedence order of these rules happens to be the order
-the order in which they are listed here.
+in which they are listed here with the exception that
+when there are ties, the last one wins.
 Using a `style` attribute on the inner `div` has the highest specificity.

 There is a formula for computing the specificity score